subhankarc/rdpg-boshrelease/jobs/haproxy/README.md

 # haproxy BOSH Service Job

+This job is for running HAProxy with a minimal configuration with the intent that another sytem will reconfigure it (eg. consul-template)

 [Official BOSH Release Documentation](http://bosh.io/docs/create-release.html)

 What follows is an explanation about the pieces contained within this BOSH job